JohnTerragnoli/ECE281_CE5/README.md

 #Documentation:
 C3C Sabin Park helped me figure out how to add the correct waveforms to the simulation.

 C3C Sabin Park and I brainstormed ideas on how to add the ori command.
+We decided upon the idea to create another instantiation of the 2 input mux and to lengthen the ALUsrc signal.

+Notes: All of the tasks were completed on time.
+I was just informed that on M40 that Captain Silva did not grade the first two tasks at that point.
+I finished them on time, however, I just recently made some changes to them for studying purposes.
+Because of this, it probably looks like I just made a commit in the task1 and 2 sections, like I just finished them.
+This is not the case.